| Title: | Sensitivity Analysis Tools for Dependence and Asymptotic Dependence |

 A boolean.
 'FALSE' (the default): original tsic is computed.
 'TRUE': tsic is normalized by its upper bound. |

-object, which corresponds to the stable tail dependence function .
+The tail dependence structure is specified using a ds object, which corresponds to the stable tail dependence function .

-The process for deducing the stable tail dependence function
+The process for deducing the stable tail dependence function from ds is explained in the Details section of gen.ds.

 A tail superset importance coefficient (tsic) is a measure of the importance of a subset of components (and their supersets) in contributing to the global variance decomposition of .